 Go To and Read

-Assistance with HIV/AIDS prevention interventions for people living with HIV/AIDS (PLWHA), high-risk negative persons and American Indian populations.
-Assesses community need and coordinates intervention and capacity building trainings, condom distribution, outreach, and maintains the educational materials database, and provides information on PrEP.
+The Interventions Team assesses community needs and coordinates intervention and capacity-building trainings, condom distribution, and outreach; maintains the educational materials database; and provides information on PrEP.